-The purpose of this course is to provide students pursuing a specialist degree in Psychology or Neuroscience with an intensive research apprenticeship in their discipline.
+The purpose of this course is to provide students pursuing a specialist degree in Psychology, Mental Health Studies, and Neuroscience with an intensive research apprenticeship in their discipline.
 In the process of collaborating with a faculty advisor, students will develop the skills necessary to conduct and present research.
 These skills include library research, designing experiments, collecting and analyzing data, interpreting results, writing, and public speaking.
+Finally, this course will create opportunities to critically reflect on science and scientific conduct.